NY1024/ClawGuard/README.md

 ### Current Components

-- **[OpenClaw Skill Auditor](./openclaw-skill-auditor/)**: A rigorous security gateway prompt designed to audit third-party Skills before OpenClaw installs or configures them.
+- **[Prompt-based Auditor](../auditor-prompt/)**: A rigorous security gateway prompt designed to audit third-party Skills before OpenClaw installs or configures them.
 It forces the agent to assess provenance, permissions, network behavior, and dependencies to prevent the execution of malicious code.

+- **[Skill-based Auditor](../auditor-skill/)**: A native Skill for ClawGuard that securely audits operations, requiring installation but providing deeper system-level guardrails.

 ### 🚧 Upcoming Releases

 Stay tuned!
-We will be rolling out additional protection modules and specialized datasets soon, such as:
+We will be rolling out additional protection modules and specialized datasets soon, including:
 - **Runtime Guardrails:** Modules to monitor and sandbox agent execution in real-time.
 - **Vulnerability Datasets:** Comprehensive datasets of malicious prompts, poisoned skills, and edge cases to test and harden agent security.
 - **Data Loss Prevention (DLP) Filters:** Tools to intercept and redact sensitive information before it reaches external LLM APIs.